LendBook/lendbook-docs/docs/how-it-works/market-participants.md

 * **Lenders :**

-    They post limit orders at specified prices.
+    They deposit liquidity as limit orders at specified prices.
 These orders can be borrowed, which earns them interest.

     [:octicons-info-16: More information on lenders](../../users/lender){target=_blank, .md-button }